 Want to get serious about SEO then this is my favourite tool to use.
 Yes, it’s a paid tool but if there’s one thing I would recommend over and over again it’s Keysearch.

-You can get 20% discount with this code
+If you decide to sign up then you can get a 20% discount with this code KSDISC

 Link your website up to Google Analytics as soon as you can.
 You own website data is the most valuable when it comes to optimising your own website

 This is a free tool.
 Be sure to link this up with your blog.

 Other Useful Blogger Resources